exonum/exonum-doc/src/architecture/storage.md

 - clear the table (removing all stored values)

 The used hash is calculated as `hash()` method of `StorageValue` trait.
-It is supposed to return cryptographic hash, specifically, SHA-256 hash.
-Also, generally, it is reasonable to calculate the hash of the binary serialization for specific hashing object.
+All built-in types implementing StorageValue compute a hash as SHA-256 of the binary serialization of a type instance.

 ### KeySetIndex